SShasholko/College-Event-Ticketing-Platform--Django-e-commerce-project---2-/README.md

 ### Styling Framework
-We used Bootstrap for a consistent, responsive layout across all devices.
+Been used [Bootstrap](https://getbootstrap.com/) for a consistent, responsive layout across all devices.
 Custom CSS has been added for unique elements like gradient buttons, a fixed footer, and a styled navbar.

 ## 🚀 Features
 This project comes with features thoughtfully crafted for college students.
 Everything is designed to make exploring events, managing tickets, and staying updated easy and enjoyable.